SAP-samples/btp-cf-cap-multitenant-susaas/docu/4-expert/backup-database-containers/README.md

-# Backup SAP HANA Cloud database containers
+# Backup SAP HANA Cloud Database Containers

 This part of the **Expert Scope** explains how to export and import SAP HANA Cloud HDI (HANA Deployment Infrastructure) containers in a SaaS scenario.
 This can be useful to back up your subscriber data on a regular basis.
 Please be aware that the import process will overwrite the content of your target container.
 For this reason also make sure, not to apply incompatible database changes between the backup and import of a container.

+Before approaching this part of the **Expert Scope**, please make sure to setup a new HDI Container Group Administrator first as described in the following part of the Expert Scope ([Manage Tenant Database Containers](../manage-tenant-containers/README.md)) and use the respective user for the steps below.

 1. [Introduction](#1-Introduction)
 2. [Prerequisites](#2-Prerequisites)